Here is Saving.com.au’s comprehensive guide to saving money on your health insurance.

 13. Consider whether you even need private health insurance

-It’s important to remember that every Australian already has health cover through Medicare, so the option to take out private health insurance is entirely up to you.
+Don't forget that Medicare provides a level of health cover for every Australian, so the option to take out private health insurance is entirely up to you.

 14. Put items ‘on ice’

 You can essentially ‘turn off’ items you don’t think you’ll need to be covered for in the immediate future.
 Doing so may reduce the cost of your premiums, but be mindful that you might need to serve the waiting periods again when you switch them back on.

 An out of pocket expense, also known as 'the gap', essentially refers to the difference between what you’re charged for medical treatment and what you get back from Medicare or your private health insurance.

 Thankfully there are ways to avoid paying the medical gap, but it does involve a bit of research on your part.

 One thing you could do is ask your health fund about which healthcare services it has gap cover arrangements with.
 There should be little to no medical gap cost involved when receiving treatment from these services.

 If your health fund doesn’t have an agreement with doctors, you can find a doctor who has an agreement in place with a different fund for whatever procedure you need, and simply switch your policy to that fund.
 Be mindful though, that there is no waiting period once you’ve made the switch.